hughsheehy/hughsheehy/README.md

 - 👀 I’m interested in business, technology, sailing (including windsurfing and kitesurfing), history and general geekery.
 - 💞️ CEO of Go Eve.
 Our DockChain solution is revolutionizing EV charging around the world.
 - 📫 Look us up on https://goeve.com
-- I do bits of code, on and off.
+- ⌨️ I do bits of code, on and off.
 Python one day.
 JS the next.
+Go and Flutter a while back.
+ML (and AI) a LONG time ago, then again a few years ago, and again more recently.
+-  💾 And I'm at it long enough for Fortran to be back there too.
-But pretty much all of it is in private repos so you won't see much here.
+- 🔏 But pretty much all of it is in private repos so you won't see much here.

 <!---
 hughsheehy/hughsheehy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.